 We recommend you wait to buy supplies until you have received your syllabi from each of your courses.
 The syllabi will outline the materials you will need in that course.
 By waiting for this information you will be sure to only be purchasing what you need.

 What books do I need to buy?

-Using a tool on the Online Bookstore you are able to use your class schedule to look up the book requirements for your entire schedule.
+Using a tool on the Ferris Online Bookstore, you are able to use your class schedule to look up the book requirements for your entire schedule.
 To do so, be prepared with a copy of your schedule and follow these instructions: 1.
-Go to the KCAD bookstore website.
+Go to the Ferris bookstore website.
 2. Click on Textbooks 3.
 Create your Customized Textbook List by searching for each of your classes 4.
 Continue to add classes until you have searched for each class 5.
 Click 'View Textbook List" to view a complete list of text books (including ISBNs) needed by course.

 How much will they cost?

 Books and supplies are expected to cost the average student about $840 per academic year, based on one academic year (two semesters), 15 credits per semester.
 Students may be eligible to receive a Book Advance.

 What is a Book Advance and how do I get one?

 A book advance of up to $400.00 is granted to students who are enrolled for at least half time, have a direct deposit account for student refunds, and have a credit balance pending with the University 10 days before the semester begins.
 This early financial aid refund can be used to purchase books at a bookstore of your choice.
 Please keep in mind that it will take up to 4-5 days to be deposited into your bank account.

 Information on setting up direct deposit can be found in the Financial Aid section of this packet.
 Ensure that you have your direct deposit account for student refunds set up 10 days before the semester begins.

 How will I see this on my student account?